 - During the Old World Blues dlc for Fallout: New Vegas one of the final confrontations is with your own brain, which you must convince to rejoin you.

 - The internal enemies in Bowsers Inside Story are things like immune cells, which attack with a body check, and neurons, which attack by way of electric shocks.

 - The Halloween Hack: Dearkhart and the Anxiety Attack enemies.

 - Bigeye in Something Else.
 It's a giant eyeball and the pet of the Evil Guy.
 It is quite easy because it has no projectile attacks.

 - In Monster Pulse, this is practically the entire premise.
 A mysterious energy somehow "infects" people and brings a randomly-chosen body part or organ to life as a separate, autonomous being.
 Unlike most of the examples on this page, they don't have human-level intelligence; they can vocalize and understand orders, but are only a little bit smarter than a well-trained animal.

 - In a Robot Chicken sketch, William Shatner's toupee goes out and lives a second life as a James-Bond style secret agent while he sleeps.
 He still hasn't figured out where the medals keep coming from.

-- In Ruptured Appendix episode of Rocko's Modern Life, Rocko's appendix (and all his other organs) talk...and even have personalities.
+- In the Ruptured Appendix episode "Tickled Pinky", Rocko's appendix (and all his other organs) talk... and even have personalities.
 It turns out it's All Just a Dream, though.